What is naturopathy?

 If you’ve forgotten your password, from the customer area simply click the “I forgot my password” link.
 Bookeo will email you directly.

 If the above suggestions don’t work, please email me directly.

 Is Naturopathy covered by health insurance?

 Most Australian health insurers offer rebates on naturopathic in-person consultations.
-A few insurers may also cover distance sessions.
+Rarely insurers cover distance sessions or remedies.
 Please check your policy to clarify your coverage.
-If you have an appropriate policy, please request a receipt so you can lodge a claim directly with your insurer after our consultation.
+If you have an appropriate policy, please request a receipt at your consultation so you can lodge a claim directly with your insurer.

-As an NHAA member, I’m registered with a number of different health insurers.
+As a Fellow of the NHAA, I’m a registered provider with a number of different health insurers.
 Please check the association’s current list.
 If your fund is not included, before your consultation, I may be able to apply directly to the company to gain a provider number (this process may take time and is not usually retroactive).

 For clients outside of Australia, please consult your insurer directly.

 Note: The Australian government is currently reviewing rebates offered for complementary medicine through private health insurers, which could change the conditions of your policy.
 It’s likely that “extras” cover for herbal medicine, naturopathy and many other complementary therapies will cease on or before 1 April 2019.
 But some funds have indicated they will stop offering these rebates as soon as 31 December 2018.

 Would a wellbeing session be perfect for someone you know?
 You can purchase a gift voucher through this link.